All posts by funnelljazz

 Where?
 “Woandering” (philippe-lopes-de-sa.com / cdbaby.com)

-Let’s take a look at a few things that can be done when an altered dominant chord presents itself in a tune (e.g. Eb7alt).
-The first thing to know is that the altered chord derives from the altered mode, otherwise known as mode VII of melodic minor.
-But to break out of the diatonic sound of the scale and gain a little freedom with it, here are a few tricks…
+What are a few things that can be done when an altered dominant chord presents itself in a tune?
+The first notion to be aware of is that the altered chord derives from the altered mode, otherwise known as mode VII of melodic minor.
+Below are a few tricks to break out of the diatonic sound of the scale (i.e. by introducing intervallic leaps in addition to the stepwise motion inherent to seven-note scales), and gain a little freedom with it.
+We will use Eb7alt as an example throughout this post.

 • bIImi